HEAL/platform-documentation/docs/data_sharing_guidance.md

 A FAIR data package contains both the study files you intend to share and sufficient context for secondary users to understand and make use of the included files.
 As described above, this context may include protocols, data collection instruments, code for manipulating or analyzing the data, discipline-specific metadata files describing the data, and/or additional documentation.

-**Recommended file formats**:
+### **Recommended file formats**:

 1. **Data files should be in CSV format**, typically with commas or tabs as delimiters and a header row containing column (i.e., variable) names.
 Nearly all software for data collection and/or data management is capable of exporting to CSV format, and this ensures that the data may be read by the widest possible range of software, both now and in the future.
 Data representing responses from a fixed set of choices (e.g., Yes/No items or individual items from a Likert scale) may be recorded as text labels (e.g., "Yes" or "No") or as integer codes, where the mapping between integers and labels is provided in the schema (see Item 2 immediately below).
 2. **Variable-level metadata (VLMD) should be provided in machine-readable form**.
 The easiest way to do this is with a JSON- or YAML-format schema, though a data dictionary in CSV format may be considered acceptable instead (this can then be translated automatically to JSON).
 Per the HEAL VLMD schema, at a minimum, VLMD files must include the variable name and description.
 It is best practice and strongly recommended to also include for each variable a title (i.e., a human readable label for the variable), datatype (e.g., integer, float, date, string, boolean, etc.), and possible responses for each variable (e.g., range, list of choices, or constraints).
 Examples of valid and invalid VLMD files are available here.
+The HEAL VLMD schema must be followed when submitting VLMD files to the HEAL Data Platform; this schema is also strongly recommended for VLMD submitted to data repositories.

-**Data Curation and Quality Control**
+### **Data Curation and Quality Control**

-1. In addition to the variable-level metadata described above, it is best practice for all  data to be accompanied by the following minimal dataset-level metadata:
+1. In addition to the variable-level metadata described above, it is best practice for all  data to be accompanied by the following minimal file-level metadata (e.g., in the README file):
     1. Title
     2. Description
     3. Version identifier (so a dataset can be clearly identified and distinguished from prior or subsequent versions)
-    4. All information necessary to read the file(s), if applicable (e.g., encoding, CSV dialect)
+    4. Any additional information necessary to read the file(s) (e.g., choice of delimiter, use of quotation marks, encoding)
     5. MD5 checksum or equivalent (to verify the file has been transferred accurately)
     6. Name of investigator(s)
     7. Funding agency and grant number
     8. Usage requirements and/or restrictions, including suggested acknowledgement
     9. Reference to corresponding publication, if applicable
-2. **Data must be valid when checked programmatically against the corresponding schema**.
+2. **If a schema is provided, data should be valid when checked programmatically against the that schema**.
 A useful way to think about a data dictionary (or more generally, VLMD) is that it represents a set of assertions about a dataset.
 The validity of this assertion can be checked automatically using available software tools (e.g., Data Package).
 This allows: 1) data curators to confirm that curation steps are being executed correctly, 2) secondary data users to verify that there have been no changes or modifications made when they receive the data, and 3) users to harmonize these data with additional data.

 **For human subjects studies**: